 If tech isn’t your thing, you can still work part-time from home, especially if you love taking care of animals.
 Becoming a pet sitter is actually pretty easy, but you will want to make sure your home is always set up to welcome any furry clients.
 You can earn some extra money with these services, but you can also take advantage of senior pet perks without owning any of your own.

 When You’re Looking for a Break From Home…

 Being able to work from home can have benefits, but not all seniors are looking for this type of part-time job.
 In fact, many retirees look for post-retirement work to get out of the house, rather than just for added income.
-So, if this sounds like you, here are some jobs to consider.
+So, if this sounds like you, here are some part-time job in retirement to consider.